avanillaslice/Crux/Assets/readme.md

     foreach (WeaponSlot weaponSlot in weaponSlots) {
       List<WeaponSlotNode> relatedWeaponSlotNodes = new List<WeaponSlotNode>();

-      // Odd amounts of AttachPoints (besides 1), will be problematic to start... if (weaponSlot.AttachPoints.Count > 2 && weaponSlot.AttachPoints.Count % 2 != 0) {
-        Debug.LogWarning("Found WeaponSlot with an odd amount of AttachPoints!");
-        continue;
-      }

       // Instantiate and group WeaponSlotNodes
       foreach (AttachPoint attachPoint in weaponSlot.AttachPoints) {
         // FetchGameObject for transform position